 30 Healthy Snacks for Gestational Diabetes

 • Test and learn

-I might sound like a broken record on this one, but once again, as every woman is different, and so are the effects of different foods on your blood glucose levels.
+I might sound like a broken record on this one, but as every woman is different, so are the effects of different foods on your blood glucose levels.

-You won’t know what a particular food does to your BGLs until you try it, so test out a new snack to see what effect it has before giving it a regular spot on your meal plan.
+You won’t know what a particular food does to your BGLs until you try it, so test out a new snack before giving it a regular spot on your meal plan.

+30 Healthy Snacks for Gestational Diabetes